axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-20-dont-f--ck-with-my-benefits.markdown

  </ul>

 <h1>Why the Quotation Marks?</h1>
- <p>I have put quotation marks around the word “benefit” because they are not benefits.
+ <p>I have put quotation marks around the word &ldquo;benefit&rdquo; because they are not benefits.
 At least, they are not a benefit to you as much as they are a benefit to businesses.
 Over years, centuries, we have been tweaking the pay system to accommodate people&rsquo;s needs.
-The “signal” to do so usually comes as some form of violence: strikes, revolution, or war.</p>
+The &ldquo;signal&rdquo; to do so usually comes as some form of violence: strikes, revolution, or war.</p>
  <p>Eventually, governments impose taxes and benefits to calm things down.
 This imposition is a form of violence, but businesses go along with it because they know it is better than the more violent alternative.</p>
- <p>We have ended up with a hodgepodge of “benefits” worldwide.
+ <p>As a result, we have ended up with a hodgepodge of &ldquo;benefits&rdquo; worldwide.
 Primarily because of lack of trust, of the business owners and the workers, the money for these benefits goes up to governments.
-Then a bureaucracy develops to “manage” this money “on behalf of” the workers.</p>
+Then a bureaucracy develops to &ldquo;manage&rdquo; this money &ldquo;on behalf of&rdquo; the workers.</p>
  <p>The <span class="_paradigm">RADICAL</span> model assumes that people know their needs better than any government, as benevolent as it may be.
-It follows, then, that people are the best “managers” of what they need to live.
+It follows, then, that people are the best &ldquo;managers&rdquo; of what they need to live.
 In the <span class="_paradigm">RADICAL</span> model money in the form of <em>earned dividends</em> go directly to each of us.
 And, yes, we all have to learn a lot.
 For example, sometimes it is better to deal with things by oneself and sometimes it is better to team up with others.
 We&rsquo;ll have to learn that.</p>
  <p>Let&rsquo;s just say that <span class="_paradigm">RADICAL</span> applies to learning, too.</p>

 <h1 class="_section">RELATED</h1>